anton-k/handle-pattern-servant-app/README.md

   }
 ```

-so if we want to do something with storage and log results as we go
+So if we want to do something with storage and log results as we go
 we can use this combined interface:

 ```haskell